 When shooting still images or video of a solar eclipse, one rule is paramount: special-purpose solar filters must always remain on cameras and telescopes during the partial phases (including the annular phase of an annular eclipse).
 Only during totality is it safe to remove them (see our Eye Safety section).
-Filters should fit snugly over the front of all camera lenses and telescopes, but not so tight that they’re difficult to remove quickly at the start of totality.
+Filters should fit snugly over the front of all camera lenses and telescopes, but not so tightly that they’re difficult to remove quickly at the start of totality.

 Here are four things to keep in mind while reading this article: